Cosmic inflation: Early inflationary models

 Guth proposed that as the early universe cooled, it was trapped in a false vacuum with a high energy density, which is much like a cosmological constant.
 As the very early universe cooled it was trapped in a metastable state (it was supercooled), which it could only decay out of through the process of bubble nucleation via quantum tunneling.
 Bubbles of true vacuum spontaneously form in the sea of false vacuum and rapidly begin expanding at the speed of light.
-Guth recognized that this model was problematic because the model did not reheat properly: when the bubbles nucleated, they did not generate any radiation.
+Guth recognized that this model was problematic because the model did not reheat properly: when the bubbles nucleated, they did not generate radiation.
 Radiation could only be generated in collisions between bubble walls.
 But if inflation lasted long enough to solve the initial conditions problems, collisions between bubbles became exceedingly rare.
 In any one causal patch it is likely that only one bubble would nucleate.

 Slow-roll inflation

-The bubble collision problem was solved by Linde and independently by Andreas Albrecht and Paul Steinhardt in a model named new inflation or slow-roll inflation (Guth's model then became known as old inflation).
+The bubble collision problem was solved by Andrei Linde and independently by Andreas Albrecht and Paul Steinhardt in a model named new inflation or slow-roll inflation (Guth's model then became known as old inflation).
 In this model, instead of tunneling out of a false vacuum state, inflation occurred by a scalar field rolling down a potential energy hill.
 When the field rolls very slowly compared to the expansion of the Universe, inflation occurs.
 However, when the hill becomes steeper, inflation ends and reheating can occur.

-Effects of asymmetries
+Quantum fluctuations

 Eventually, it was shown that new inflation does not produce a perfectly symmetric universe, but that quantum fluctuations in the inflaton are created.
 These fluctuations form the primordial seeds for all structure created in the later universe.
 These fluctuations were first calculated by Viatcheslav Mukhanov and G. V. Chibisov in analyzing Starobinsky's similar model.
 In the context of inflation, they were worked out independently of the work of Mukhanov and Chibisov at the three-week 1982 Nuffield Workshop on the Very Early Universe at Cambridge University.
-The fluctuations were calculated by four groups working separately over the course of the workshop: Stephen Hawking; Starobinsky; Guth and So-Young Pi; and Bardeen, Steinhardt and Turner.
+The fluctuations were calculated by four groups working separately over the course of the workshop: Stephen Hawking; Starobinsky; Alan Guth and So-Young Pi; and James Bardeen, Paul Steinhardt and Michael Turner.

+Demise of topological defects rival

+Once it became clear that the CMB would be a key experimental testing ground for cosmological models, possible tests for alternative approaches to inflation began to be considered.
+One rival theory that dates from the same time at Guth's work was the concept of cosmological topological defects.